williamverdolini/williamverdolini.github.com/_posts/fastcatalog/2015-06-22-fastcatalog-sql2mongo.md

 ###Queries

 Ok.
-After that the MongoDb was populated I began to try some queries for multi-property catalog and after a while I found this as best queries:
+After that the MongoDb was populated I began to try some queries for multi-attribute catalog and after a while I found this as best queries:

-#####Query for all properties (~2300ms)
+#####Query for all product attributes (~2300ms)
 <script type="syntaxhighlighter" class="brush: js">
 <![CDATA[
 db.Products.aggregate([